Counseling and Psychological Services

-Our receptionists will schedule you for a “Brief Screening” phone appointment with one of our staff within 1 to 2 days.
+Our receptionists will schedule you for a “Brief Screening” phone appointment with one of our staff.
+Depending on the time of year, Brief Screenings are scheduled within 3 to 10 business days.
 For further information about Brief Screenings, see - FAQs about the Brief Screening Process.

 When you are scheduled for a “Brief Screening” you will also receive an e-mail with a link to a form which asks some basic information about you and why you need to be seen.
 You’ll also receive additional information about the Brief Screening, the follow-up services provided at CAPS and our confidentiality policies.
 You should review the material, complete the required forms and return to us quickly so that we have this all completed prior to Brief Screening.

 If the outcome of your Brief Screening is that you are scheduled to come into CAPS, your first appointment will last approximately 45 minutes to an hour.
 Our goal during that time is to get a good idea of why you’ve come in and to discuss options for helping you or someone you’re concerned about.
 Think of your first visit as an opportunity to speak with a concerned mental health professional that will try to understand what's happening with you and provide you with recommendations for getting effective help.

 What if I don't feel I can wait for a Brief Screening appointment?